Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UIR3ibksgYA.md

 ### Transcript

-> does the unpackaged animation go in reverse that's a really good question i don't know i think it's just the same animation to be honest
+> does the unpackaged animation go in reverse that's a really good question I don't know I think it's just the same animation to be honest